pkorti/capture_the_flag/README.md

 ## Project Goal

 This project focuses on developing an autonomous RoboCar capable of searching a course for a designated colored flag, navigating toward it, and capturing it by driving through and knocking it down.
-Using an OAK-D camera with a YOLO color-detection model, the RoboCar searches for the target while completing GPS-guided laps.
+Using an OAK-D camera with a YOLO flag color-detection model, the RoboCar searches for the target while completing GPS-guided laps.
 The system integrates perception, navigation, vehicle control, and synchronized audio feedback so that a speaker announces when the flag has been captured.

 The overall goal is to combine **GPS-based global navigation** with **camera-based local flag detection and approach behavior** on a single autonomous vehicle.